Arches, Canyonlands closed to the public during coronavirus pandemic

 Related: San Juan County bans non-resident camping, restricts resident camping

-The governor issued a “Stay Safe, Stay Home” directive to Utahns on Friday, but the directive did not prohibit visitors at the national parks instead, the governor said only those who live in the same county as the national parks may visit.
+The governor issued a “Stay Safe, Stay Home” directive to Utahns on Friday, but the directive did not prohibit visitors at the national parks.
+The governor did say that only those who live in the same county as state parks may visit.

 Zion, Bryce Canyon, and Capitol Reef are still partially open to locals but the governor asks that people obey social distancing guidelines. *Note: Check the link for each park’s website, several trails and facilities are closed for COVID-19 precautions.